 “Although Cannabis oils are usually concentrated by evaporating the solvents that were used for extraction, this does not completely eliminate residual solvents.
 As a result of sample viscosity, the more concentrated an extract becomes, the more difficult it will be to remove the residual solvent from it.
 In such a case, applying more heat will increase solvent evaporation, but simultaneously more beneficial components (such as cannabinoids or terpenes) may be lost as well.”

-I do hope the companies selling it are doing so through legal methods: acquiring the product through the educational system as dictated by law.
-I am disgusted by all the disregard for consumer and merchant safety when it comes to how CBD oil is marketed.
+I am honestly disgusted by all the disregard for consumer and merchant safety when it comes to how CBD oil is marketed.

 I am concerned about the solvents used… knowing they can't separate the solvents from the CBD without removing beneficial properties of the CBD.
 Using olive oil is a good nontoxic way to create CBD instead of using solvents, however it takes much more of the CBD to be effective when created this way.